leadedge/SpoutCapture/README.md

 The project files are for Visual Studio 2022

-This program uses various techniques, all tested and working.\
+This program uses various techniques that may be useful for reference.

 - low level mouse hook
 - transparent window